IaaS vs PaaS vs SaaS: Understanding the Differences

 Saving on infrastructure

 If you maintain the servers yourself, you must pay for premises, equipment, licensed software - large capital expenditures.
 In addition, in the cloud, the provider assumes the provision of virtual infrastructure with the downtime specified in the SLA (uptime).
 To provide the same uptime in your own private data center and manage physical infrastructure and virtualization, you need a separate staff of specialists.
 These are additional costs in excess of capital.
 In that case, the company needs to learn how to assess risks and additional and hidden costs, it needs to have the appropriate expertise, then it is cheaper to deploy IT infrastructure in the cloud.

 IaaS cloud infrastructure reduces business costs at the start, as it helps to reduce capital investments, and do without the purchase of equipment and the organization of a data center.

 Cloud IaaS technologies can also be used to extend existing infrastructure.
-For example, you have physical servers that need to be more powerful for the current tasks.
+For example, physical servers need to be more powerful for the current tasks.
 Instead of buying new ones, you can connect to the IaaS platform and get your needed power.

 IaaS is suitable if the company has a non-linear demand for resources.
 For example, you have physical servers running an online store.
 During the holidays or sales, the site falls - there are too many buyers, and the servers cannot stand it.
 If you use the cloud infrastructure, you can immediately get additional computing power as the load increases.
 And when the load drops, return to the planned capacity consumption.
 In the case of a conventional physical infrastructure, you need to buy additional servers - you will use them only at the peak of the load and serve constantly.
 This is not to mention the fact that the procurement process usually takes weeks, and cloud scaling - takes minutes or even seconds.

 Development and Testing